NYCPlanning/cpdocs/docs/facdb.md

 # City Planning Facilities Database

+### Overview

 The City Planning Facilities Database (FacDB) aggregates information about facilities and program sites that are owned, operated, funded, licensed or certified by a City, State, or Federal agency in the City of New York.
-These facilities generally impact the quality of the city’s neighborhoods, and they range across six domains:
+These facilities generally impact the quality of the city’s neighborhoods, and they range across seven domains:

 * Health and Human Services
 * Education, Child Welfare, and Youth